 With original donations from Chelsea Pitch Owners (CPO) and the club itself, the trust uses money raised to provide medical and financial assistance to past players who have given so much to Chelsea during the course of their careers.

-Buck says: 'Since Roman Abramovich took over Chelsea we have helped a number of past players who were in need of medical or financial assistance.
+Chelsea Chairman Bruce Buck said: 'Since Roman Abramovich took over Chelsea we have helped a number of past players who were in need of medical or financial assistance.
 This was done on an ad-hoc basis but Tony and the club wanted to do more.

 'Discussions had already started before Tony's passing and his death served as a further impetus to set up the trust.